williamfawson/williamfawson.github.io/_pages/about.md

 I am a **Postdoctoral Research Fellow** at **London Business School**, currently on the academic job market for **Assistant Professor positions in Organisational Behaviour**.

-My research examines how people build, maintain, and manage their reputations.
-In particular, I study how people signal competence and moral character to others.
-My research is currently under revise and resubmit at the *Journal of Experimental Psychology: General* and *Nature Human Behaviour* and has been featured in *Forbes* and *Think*.
+My research examines how people navigate hierarchy in organisations.
+Specifically, I study how hierarchy shapes people’s feelings, thoughts, and behaviours at work.
+My research is currently under revise and resubmit at the *Journal of Experimental Psychology: General*, has been conditionally accepted at *Nature Human Behaviour*, and has been featured in *Forbes* and *Think*.
 I was recently awarded **Early Career Scholar** by the *International Association for Conflict Management*.

 At London Business School, I teach Personal Assessment & Development to students in the Masters in Finance program.
 I am also a guest lecturer in the Power & Influence MBA elective at IESE Business School, where I earned my PhD.